Tanner '88: Home media

-The miniseries was produced and first broadcast on Home Box Office, scheduled irregularly over the real-life seven-month campaigning period from February through August 1988.
+The miniseries was produced and first broadcast on HBO, scheduled irregularly over the real-life seven-month campaigning period from February through August 1988.

 In 2004, the Sundance Channel rebroadcast the series, adding new one- to two-minute preludes created by Trudeau and Altman to each episode "in which the actors reflect, in character, on the '88 campaign from the perspective of the present day".
 That October, Sundance produced a four episode sequel, Tanner on Tanner.
 In 2020, Tanner '88 was added to HBO Max.
+As of 2025, the series is also available for streaming through the Criterion Channel.

 Production

 The hybrid of fiction and reality that came to be the miniseries' trademark was initially accidental.
 Trudeau described the concept behind the miniseries as wanting to "let the audience feel they're eavesdropping, to create a sense of authenticity by observing the process, to follow campaign culture in all its tribal rites—not to make a topical movie about 1988."
 Tanner evolved during production, becoming, as Altman put it, "two-thirds scripted and one-third found art".
 Trudeau and Altman intended to make more episodes, but HBO did not extend the run of the series.